 Salary and Job Outlook

-While there are no specific employment outlook numbers for forensic pathologist assistants, the U.S. Bureau of Labor Statistics (BLS) projects that employment for the broader occupation group of clinical laboratory technologists and technicians will increase 22% during the 2012-2022 decade.
-Medical and clinical laboratory technicians earned an average annual wage of $39,340 in 2012, and medical and clinical laboratory technologists earned an average annual wage of $58,640, according to the BLS.
+While there are no specific employment outlook numbers for forensic pathologist assistants, the U.S. Bureau of Labor Statistics (BLS) projects that employment for the broader occupation group of clinical laboratory technologists and technicians will increase 11% during the 2018-2028 decade.
+Medical and clinical laboratory technologists and technicians earned an average annual wage of $53,880 in 2018, according to the BLS.